 There are common form problems for runners that can lead to injury and inefficient running.

 - Mistake #1: Heel striking.
 Your feet shouldn’t lead heel-first in front of your hips, since this will require more effort to push off the ground.
 Instead, you want to land mid-foot.

 - Mistake #2: Tip-toeing.
 Tip-toeing is when you land on your toes.
 This also makes it more difficult to push off the ground.

 - Mistake #3: Overstriding.
 The bigger the stride, the faster the runner, right?
 Nope.
 Trying to lengthen your stride unnaturally is a surefire way to getting injured because your foot will then land unnaturally ahead of your body.
 Aim for shorter, faster strides on easy runs.
 (Stride length increases as your pace increases).

 - Mistake #4: Slow cadence.
-You want your feet to hit the ground 180 times per minute (count your steps for 15 seconds, then multiply by 4).
+You want your feet hit the ground in quick, light steps.
 The slower your cadence, the longer your feet are on the ground, and the more energy it takes to lift them up.

 - Mistake #5: Stiff upper body.
 It may sound contradictory to run strong yet loose, but that’s the goal.
 Ensure your shoulders are dropped away from your ears, and your arms are swinging freely by your side.

 - Mistake #6: Crazy arms.
 Just be careful those arms aren’t swinging excessively.
 Your arm swing should be by your sides in a smooth, controlled manner.

 - Mistake #7: Hunching over or leaning too far forward.
 Runners should have good running posture by standing tall with your shoulders back.
 Hunching over is most common when runners are running longer distances and get tired.
 This crunches your kinetic chain and can lead to injury.